Risks to Utility Contractors as Demand Grows

 Proper traffic control procedures can help utility contractors working near roadways address the risk of being struck by a vehicle and other hazards.
 Following the guidelines established by the Manual on Uniform Traffic Control Devices, and requiring subcontractors to follow them as well, can help protect workers from traffic risks and also help protect the traveling public, whether on foot, bicycle or vehicle.

 Working Around Heavy Equipment

-“Struck-by” deaths are one of the construction industry’s “Fatal Four” leading causes of death on the job site — of which 75% involve heavy equipment.3 Utility workers can be struck by backhoes, excavators and heavy-duty trucks when working in a tight footprint, such as near an underground utility project.
-Heavy equipment also presents dangers to pedestrians in the area.
+“Struck-by” deaths are one of the construction industry’s “Fatal Four” leading causes of death on the job site – of which 75% involve heavy equipment.3 Utility workers can be struck by backhoes, excavators and heavy-duty trucks when working in a tight footprint, such as near an underground utility project.
+Heavy equipment can also present dangers to pedestrians in the area.
 Pre-planning and safe work practices, using spotters and trained equipment operators, along with increased ground worker awareness can help protect workers and pedestrians near heavy equipment.

 More Prepare & Prevent

 Severe weather damage can add both cost and time to a construction project.
 Learn how to help protect your construction site from severe weather.